 How?
 The answer is a remarketing campaign.

 Remarketing emails are triggered by tracking pixels or website cookies.
-You’re primarily target people who have done business with you before.
+You’re primarily targeting people who have done business with you before.
 That means you’ve gathered some information and email details from them previously and can put it to use each time they visit.

 Imagine you’re a clothing retailer and a visitor you know spends significant time on a page for one of your best-selling shirts.
-You can assume that shopper was considering purchasing that item and deploy a multi-step remarketing email series.
+You can assume that shopper was considering purchasing that item and deploying a multi-step remarketing email series.

 Here’s how it works:

 - Remind them about the shirt by highlighting some of its top-selling points

 - Send them a time-limited discount on the item to motivate a purchase